-Since 1985, Matthew has presented workshops on family therapy and collaborative strengths-based brief therapy with couples and families, challenging clients presenting with self-destructive behaviors, serious anger management difficulties, and children and adolescents with extensive treatment histories throughout North America, Mexico, South America, Europe, Australia, New Zealand, Hong Kong, Singapore, and Indonesia.
+Since 1985, Matthew has presented workshops on family therapy and collaborative strengths-based brief therapy with couples and families, challenging clients presenting with self-destructive behaviors, serious anger management difficulties, and children and adolescents with extensive treatment histories throughout North America, Mexico, South America, Europe, Turkey, Australia, New Zealand, Hong Kong, South Korea, Singapore, and Indonesia.
 He provides consultation to mental health and addictions professionals, juvenile justice programs, behavioral healthcare organizations, and school systems throughout the world.
 His passion, humor, and strong emphasis on teaching creative and practical therapeutic tools and strategies that workshop participants’ can put to immediate use with their toughest clients is often highly acclaimed.
 Matthew’s research interest areas are: couple and family therapy with self-injury, substance abuse, and eating disorders; the therapeutic relationship and alliance-building strategies; creative uses of self as the catalyst for change; and client self-change and natural healing capacities.

 Mark serves as a clinical research consultant and trainer for Partners for Collaborative Solutions in Evanston, Illinois, USA and in Spain.
 He is a clinical psychologist and licensed family therapist and family therapy supervisor in Spain.
 Mark has served as the director of the Master’s Degree Program in Systemic Therapy at the Universidad Pontificia de Salamanca in Salamanca, Spain for 18 years.
 He is frequently invited to serve as a guest lecturer in universities throughout Spain and Europe.
 Mark is currently a board member for the European Brief Therapy Association, and has been on the executive board of the Spanish Federation of Family Therapy Associations.
 He is the author of the following practice-oriented books: 24 Ideas para una Psicotera pia Breve (24 Ideas for Brief Psychotherapy); (with Jose Navarro) Terapia Familiar: Lecturas (Readings in Family Therapy) and Avances en Terapia Familiar Sistemica (Advances in Systemic Family Therapy); (with Marga Herrero) 200 Tareas en Terapia Breve (200 Homework Tasks in Brief Therapy); (with Marga Herrero) Como Criar Hijos Tiranos: Un Manual de Anti-Ayuda para de Ninos y Adolescentes (How to Raise a Little Tyrant: An Anti-Self-Help Book for Parents of Children and Adolescents); and (with Matthew D. Selekman) Changing Self-Destructive Habits: Pathways to Solutions with Couples and Families.
 Mark has published over 60 articles and book chapters on solution-focused brief therapy and family therapy.